carltonf/carltonf-blog-source/_drafts/try-out-bash-on-unbuntu-on-windows.md

 # Usage

-Packages can be installed from official `Ubuntu` repo.
+Packages can be installed from the official `Ubuntu` repo.
 One thing suspicious is the lack of many `Ubuntu` mirrors in the repo mirror list.
 Maybe it's due to the fact that `WSL` is still `Beta`?

 To my surprise, `tmux` is pre-installed.
-The default console host is not to my taste and I tried to run `rxvt-unicode`, which failed with errors of missing `tty` file and etc. This is understandable, not much has been done for things under `/dev`.
+The default console host is not to my taste and I tried to run `rxvt-unicode`, which failed with errors about missing `tty` files and etc. This is understandable, not much has been done for things under `/dev`.

 Then I tried to `ping` and it didn't work for some permission issues.